Mark Geiger: 2011 U-20 World Cup

-Geiger was selected as the Major League Soccer referee of the year for the 2011 season, and then again in 2014.
+2012 Summer Olympics

 In 2012, Geiger was selected as one of 16 referees to officiate at the 2012 Summer Olympics in London.
 Geiger took charge of the Group D match between Spain vs. Japan and the quarterfinal between Japan vs. Egypt.

-In 2013, Geiger was an official at the 2013 CONCACAF Gold Cup.
+2013 Club World Cup

 Geiger was selected as CONCACAF's representative referee for the 2013 Club World Cup.
+He took charge of the match for fifth place, which was between Al Ahly and Monterrey.

 2014 FIFA World Cup

 Geiger was one of 25 referees appointed for the 2014 FIFA World Cup in Brazil.
 Geiger described the assignment to the World Cup as "an immensely proud moment".

 Geiger officiated the 2014 World Cup Group C match between Colombia and Greece at the Estadio Mineirão in Belo Horizonte;

 the 2014 World Cup Group B match between Chile and Spain at the Maracanã Stadium in Rio de Janeiro;

 and the 2014 World Cup Round of 16 match between France and Nigeria at the Estádio Nacional in Brasilia, the first American to referee in the knockout round of a FIFA World Cup.